eonj/js.js/README.md

 Why and When
 ------------

-Because the powerful script host engine, WSH, does not provide an interactive console. **`js.js`** uses `eval` to translate the power of WSH to an interactive console.
+Because the powerful script host engine, WSH, does not provide an interactive console, namely [REPL](http://en.wikipedia.org/wiki/Read-eval-print_loop). **`js.js`** uses the built-in `eval()` to translate the power of WSH to an interactive console.

-You can do instantly; e.g.
+So you can do instantly; e.g.
 * make an advanced calculator, using `Math` object and operators;
 * process text file, using `RegExp` object;
 * surf the Web;